Shiso: Culinary use

-Cultivated shiso is eaten in many East Asian and Southeast Asian countries.
+Cultivated shiso is eaten in many East and Southeast Asian countries.
 Wild, weedy shiso are not suitable for eating, as they do not have the characteristic shiso fragrance, and are high in perilla ketone, which is potentially toxic.

 East Asia

+China

+Chinese cuisine also utilizes shiso, named zi su (紫苏), bai su (白苏), or huihui su (回回苏) in Chinese.
+It is sometimes used as a decorative ingredient, and is sometimes eaten to reduce grease (as with barbecue).
+It is common practice to accompany fish and crab dishes with zisu, as it is believed that zisu leaves can offset the toxins in seafood.